oclint/oclint-docs/usage/oclint-json-compilation-database.rst

 Generating JSON Compilation Database
 ------------------------------------

-There are three approaches for generating JSON Compilation Database - writing your own, using CMake, and using OCLint Xcodebuild helper program.
+There are three approaches for generating JSON Compilation Database - writing your own, using CMake, and using OCLint xcodebuild helper program.

 Writing Your Own
 ^^^^^^^^^^^^^^^^

 You can follow the format defined in `JSON Compilation Database Format Specification`_, and write your own ``compile_commands.json`` file.
-It is convenient when you have few sources to inspect.
+It is convenient when you have a few sources to inspect.

 You certainly need some tools' help if you have a large project.